Powerlearnproject/se-day1-assignment-jose254-jng/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

+It is a branch of computer science that deals with systematic application of engineering principles to the design,development,testing,deployment and maintenance of software systems.
+Importance of sosftware engineering reliability-it ensures software perfoms as expected without bias. efficiency-it helps to optimize developer workflow while maintaning high quality standards. scalability-it ensures that the system can handle an increased load without affecting performancce. security-implement protection practice like authetication,authorization and encryption to secure users information.
-Identify and describe at least three key milestones in the evolution of software engineering.
+Identify and describe at least three key milestones in the evolution of software engineering. mastering complexity mastering process mastering machine

-List and briefly explain the phases of the Software Development Life Cycle.
+List and briefly explain the phases of the Software Development Life Cycle. planning-identify the software requirement or purpose and scope. requirement analysis-identify the final user specification. design-building the framework. coding-converting software design into tangible code. testing-examine the software for any bugs and glitches

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.